 Vinska Klet Ferdinand

 Vinska Klet Ferdinand is in the unique Brda region of Slovenia, nestled between the Adriatic Sea, the European Alps and the Italian Friuli, where rolling hills are warmed by the Mediterranean sun during the day and cooled by Alpine breezes at night.
-The proprietor, Matjaz Cetrtic, is the consummate wine professional applying his meticulous attention to detail to all aspects of production from his vineyards to his wine making where bringing out the full flavors of his grapes is his ultimate goal.
+The proprietor, Matjaz Cetrtic, is the consummate wine professional applying his meticulous attention to detail to all aspects of production from his vineyards to his wine making where bringing out the full expression of his grapes is his ultimate goal.

-Making very full flavored and refreshing wines is also helped by the geology of Slovenia with its mineral rich soils from the alpine terrain near the wine producing regions.
+Making very fully expressive and refreshing wines is also helped by the geology of Slovenia with its mineral rich soils from the alpine terrain near the wine producing regions.
 This is particularly so with the winery's Pinot Grigios where a wine that is thought of as a "light and fruity" when produced in alluvial soils in Italy becomes a refreshing and mineral rich wine when produced in Slovenia.

 "We try to understand every vine site and its micro-climate to see which one is best suited for a certain variety and then choosing optimum locations and yields and the best harvest time.
 This is how we can grow the best grapes and turn them into unique wines in such a spontaneous and natural way."